print2/Potentia/readme.txt

         Network-Manager(nmcli):
             Wifi connection issues caused by purging dhcpcd5 - resolved by using nmcli to connect via command line: '   nmcli dev wifi connect {SSID} password {PASSWORD}   '

+        pyMongo:
+            Cluster connection closed - check that device IPs are whitelisted on mongoDB

         General:
             Program will not work with networks that need extra authentication steps after a password e.g. eduroam